haileetranvn/PowerBI_financial_analysis/README.md

 ![Countries](/assets/CrossCountry.png/)

 ### Key Findings
-- **Sales Revenue Decline**: The sales revenue in the USA experienced a significant decrease from $240,835 million in Q4 2019 to a lower figure in Q1 2020.
+- **Sales Revenue Decline**: The sales revenue in the USA experienced a significant decrease from $240,835 in Q4 2019 to $91,910 in Q1 2020.
-- **Gross Profit Decline**: The gross profit decreased by $182,767 million during the same period.
+- **Gross Profit Decline**: The gross profit decreased by $182,767 during the same period.
 - **Net Profit Decline**: The net profit dropped significantly and was lower than that of New Zealand and France.

 ### 3. Comparative Analysis